COVID-19 Scheduling Changes

 - Preschoolers and their families

 Since 2002, this award-winning program has encouraged families to consider reading and education as a fun and important part of their lives.
-Approximately 6,000 Nebraskans have participated in one or more of the 130 bilingual and English-only Prime Time series held throughout the state in 16 public libraries, 12 elementary schools and 3 community centers in 15 communities statewide where student scores in reading do not meeting Nebraska state standards.
+More than 15,000 Nebraskans have participated in one or more of the 336 bilingual and English-only Prime Time series held throughout the state in 17 public libraries, 23 elementary schools, 9 community centers, one bookstore, and two Head Start centers in 18 communities statewide where student scores in reading do not meet Nebraska state standards.

 Prime Time Works

-In a survey of Nebraska families who participated in Prime Time within the last four years:
+In a 2019 survey of Nebraska families who participated in Prime Time:

-- 89% said the program improved the way they read and discuss books together
+- 93% said the program changed how families read and discuss books together.

 - 98% showed interest in participating again in Prime Time or similar family reading and educational programs